Nick-Lucas/domain-store/README.md

         const { count } = store.getState()
         return { count: count - 1 }
       },
-    })),
+    }),

-    // You might also want to inject dependencies into your functions scope.
+    // You might also want to inject dependencies into your functions.
-    // If you provide a dependencies object then you will simply be passed it
+    // If you provide a dependencies object then you will simply be
-    // as a second argument in the functions creator.
+    // passed it as a second argument in the functions creator.
-    // This is fantastic for decoupling your functions from 3rd party libraries which you want to easily mock {
+    // This is fantastic for decoupling your functions from 3rd party
+    // libraries which you want to easily mock, and saves the need for stubbing {
       doSomeAsyncWork: async () =>  await Promise.resolve('ok')
     }
+  )
 })

 // model now contains: